Julio Argentino Roca: First presidency (1880–1886)

-In mid-1879, after the death of Alsina, Roca became the most prestigious leader of the National Autonomous Party, and was proposed as a candidate by Cordoba's governor Miguel Celman, and in Buenos Aires by the doctor Eduardo Wilde; quickly gained the support of most of the Argentine state governors.
+In mid-1879, after the death of Alsina, Roca became the most prestigious leader of the National Autonomous Party, and was proposed as a candidate by Cordoba's governor Miguel Celman, and in Buenos Aires by the doctor Eduardo Wilde; and he quickly gained the support of most of the Argentine provincial governors.
 The April 11 elections for president, which came a sweeping victory for the voters of Roca, except in Buenos Aires and Corrientes.
 On June 13 the Electoral College met and elected President General Roca and Vice President Francisco Bernabé Madero.

-But in Buenos Aires it was brewing a revolution against the triumph of Roca.
-Four days later the fighting began, which ended on June 25 with an agreement between the province and the nation; the revolution of 1880 had cost 3,000 dead.
+But in Buenos Aires a revolution against the triumph of Roca was brewing.
+Four days later the fighting began, which ended on June 25 with an agreement between the province and the nation; the Revolution of 1880 had cost 3,000 deaths.

 Shortly before the presidential inauguration Roca was passed in Congress federalization of Buenos Aires.

+The political system that had brought him to the presidency, and which maintained notable stability long after he left office, rested on a series of unstable agreements between provincial governors—who controlled elections through electoral fraud and clientelism—and the president, who controlled the national budget in favor of or against the provinces and could depose hostile governors through federal interventions.
+Mutually dependent, the governors and the president carried out continuous agreements that allowed both sides to advance the policies they desired.
+In any case, the stability of such a system required—in practice—the absence of any opposition; the fraudulent political practices also aimed at achieving that objective.

+During his administration, the Penal Code and the national Mining Code were enacted; the municipal government of the new Federal Capital was organized, and the city of La Plata—capital of Buenos Aires Province—was founded.

+The country's health situation had not improved significantly since the epidemic of yellow fever in 1871: between 1884 and 1887, a series of cholera epidemics caused hundreds of deaths in the capital and the interior.

 Under his mandate the so-called "laicist laws" (Leyes Laicas) were passed, which nationalized a series of functions that previously were under the control of the Church.
 He also created the so-called Registro Civil, an index of all births, deaths and marriages.
 President Roca also made primary education free of charge by nationalizing education institutions run by the Church.
 This led to a break in relations with the Vatican.
 Roca presided over an era of rapid economic development fueled by large scale European immigration, railway construction, and booming agricultural exports.
 In May 1886 Roca was the subject of a failed assassination attempt.